Menglianggu

-Menglianggu is the name for a region in Mengyin County, Linyi, Shandong Province, belonging to the Meng Mountains in Eastern China.
+Menglianggu is the name for a region in Mengyin County, Linyi, Shandong Province, belonging to the Meng Mountains in eastern China.

-During the Song Dynasty, General Meng Liang once stationed his army in this mountain.
-People later named the place after the general due to his immense popularity.
-In the Chinese Civil War in mid-May, 1947, the People's Liberation Army of the Chinese Communist Party cornered the National Revolutionary Army of Kuomintang in the region and won a smashing success in the Menglianggu Campaign.
+During the Song dynasty, General Meng Liang once stationed his army in this mountain.
+People later named the place after the general owing to his immense popularity.
+In the Chinese Civil War in mid-May 1947, the People's Liberation Army of the Chinese Communist Party cornered the National Revolutionary Army of Kuomintang in the region and won a smashing success in the Menglianggu campaign.

 The Menglianggu Memorial of the Heros, a touristy attraction, situates in the mountain.